header-langage

 Of course, this migration is not without risks.

-The newly established business court in Texas has not yet undergone a stress test from a major economic crisis, and the power grid there remains fragile in the face of a snowstorm.
+The newly established commercial court in Texas has not yet undergone a stress test from a major economic crisis, and the power grid there remains fragile in the face of a snowstorm.
 No one dares to guarantee that the next century's business legend will definitely emerge here.

 Original Article Link